gabriel1lima/react-cli-generate/readme.md

-# react-cli-generate CLI
+# react-cli-generate

-A CLI for react-cli-generate.
+A CLI for generating components and pages for a React Native project.

-## Customizing your CLI

-Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.

 ## Commands